Close Menu

 Pro players usually stick to the 4:3 aspect ratio, as it causes enemy models to seem bigger, which helps to be precise with aiming.
 In that case, the main sacrifice compared to 16:9 will be the field of view.
 The 16:9 ratio will allow you to see more on the left and right sides, but it will make the enemy models smaller, making it harder to aim.

-Windows & Mouse Settings
+Essential Windows & Hardware Settings

 Windows Sensitivity